projectsveltos/classifier/README.md

 <img src="https://raw.githubusercontent.com/projectsveltos/classifier/v0.2.0/logos/logo.png" width="200">

-Sveltos Classifier is an optional componet of the Sveltos project and it is used to dynamically classify a cluster based on its run time configuration (Kubernetes version, deployed resources and more).
+Sveltos Classifier is an optional componet of the Sveltos project and it is used to dynamically classify a cluster based on its runtime configuration (Kubernetes version, deployed resources and more).

 Classifier currently supports the following classification criterias:
 1. Kubernetes version